Lazy evaluation: Java

-Note that Java's lambda expressions are just syntactic sugar.
-Anything you can write with a lambda expression can be rewritten as a call to construct an instance of an anonymous inner class implementing the interface, and any use of an anonymous inner class can be rewritten using a named inner class, and any named inner class can be moved to the outermost nesting level.
+Java's lambda expressions are just syntactic sugar.
+Anything that can be written with a lambda expression can be rewritten as a call to construct an instance of an anonymous inner class implementing the interface, and any use of an anonymous inner class can be rewritten using a named inner class, and any named inner class can be moved to the outermost nesting level.

 JavaScript

 In JavaScript, lazy evaluation can be simulated by using a generator.
 For example, the stream of all Fibonacci numbers can be written, using memoization, as: